Gilbmet/BucketList/README.md

 To get a local copy up and running follow these simple example steps.

-   a) Clone the repo with https://github.com/gilbmet/BucketList.git
+   a).
+Clone the repo with https://github.com/gilbmet/BucketList.git

-   b) Run cd BucketList to access app.
+   b).
+Run cd BucketList to access app.

-   c) Run npm install to install dependencies.
+   c).
+Run npm install to install dependencies.

-   d) Run npx react-native start to start the application.
+   d).
+Run npx react-native start to start the application.

-   e) Run npx react-native run-android to run the app on Android Device/Emulator.
+   e).
+Run npx react-native run-android to run the app on Android Device/Emulator.

    f) Run npx react-native run-ios to run the app on iOS Device/Emulator.